 2.2.2: Request to TCEQ for Industrial Stormwater Multi-Sector General Permit classification review and benchmark bacteria monitoring

 TCEQ is encouraged to review, and as necessary amend the TPDES No. TXR050000, Multi-Sector General Permit (MSGP) to require facilities located in bacteria-impaired watersheds with operations having the potential to discharge bacteria, (such as the current Sector U, Food and Kindred Products Facilities), to perform benchmark sampling for bacteria.

+The Estimated Potential Load Reduction goal is being recommended to revise "IS 2.2 – 2.2.2 may result in a 2 the 2% reduction in bacteria loading as problems are identified and corrected over 25 years" to IS 2.2 – 2.2.2 may result in reduction of bacterial loading ss problems are identified and corrected over 25 years”

+The Responsible Entity goal is being recommended to shift from "presenting annually to the TMDL Coordination Committee and Stormwater technical subcommittee" to "presenting every 5 years to the TMDL Coordination Committee and Stormwater technical subcommittee25".

+The adjusted scope of this strategy is being recommended to be more feasible or be eliminated due to lack of necessity and capacity of responsible entities.

 Table 20.
 Implementation Strategy 2.2 Summary — Land use, business, and regulatory review